danth6961/tsp-rebalance-app/docs/target_architecture.md

 - data fetching logic

 ### Why
 This file should be the single source of truth for allocations and regime names.
-Right now, the tactical baselines exist in `constants.py`, but similar values are also hardcoded in `engine.py` and `app.py`, which creates drift risk.
+The repository already notes the drift risk caused by duplicating the same allocation numbers across multiple files, and the consistency tests are designed to protect against that  .

 ---